 Without Optimisation

-Although my time fiddling with assembler instruction is long gone, it's quite obvious that all is done sequentially.
+Although my time fiddling with assembler instruction is long gone, it’s evident that all is done sequentially.

-By using maximum optimisation, I get instructions that run in parallel on several data.
+I get instructions that run in parallel on several data by using maximum optimization.

 The move operation (movdqa) and the add operation (paddd) use the special registers xmm0 and xmm1.
 Both registers are so-called SSE registers and have 128 Bits.
 SSE stands für Streaming SIMD Extensions.